 1. Ask your junior team members for help

-In the middle of the 2008 recession, Express, a temp agency out of Oklahoma City, knew they needed to cut costs.
+In the middle of the 2008 recession, Express, a temp agency out of Oklahoma City, knew they needed to focus on cost reduction.
 But instead of their leadership team making decisions about where to cut back, they asked their more junior HR employees where they thought they could reduce spending.

-To motivate these employees to come up with great ideas, leadership showed them real data about how the company was struggling financially, along with different scenarios of what could happen if HR team members were to chip in with cost-cutting measures.
+To motivate these employees to come up with great ideas, leadership showed them real data about how the company was struggling financially, along with different scenarios of what could happen if team members were to chip in with human resources cost-saving ideas.

 The results?
 Junior HR employees came up with many of the same ideas leadership might’ve come up with on their own:

 - They switched to offering their employees an HDHP